All Episodes

 Here's a Republican member of Congress, Congress, Clay Higgins from Louisiana.

-So I'm gonna lean forward in this fight, demanding that big tech have zero tolerance for violent political hate content.
+So I'm going to lean forward in this fight, demanding that big tech have zero tolerance for violent political hate content.

-The user to be banned from quote, all platforms forever and all capital letters.
+The user to be banned from, quote, all platforms forever in all capital letters.

 I'm basically going to cancel with extreme prejudice these sick, evil animals who celebrated Charlie Kirk's assassination.